 What kind of articles does part 2 of the journal publish?

-It publishes articles about professional practice, current projects etc..
-But just because it is the link between theory and practice doesn’t mean that the articles shouldn’t be academic.
-They have to be properly researched and they have to be based on rigorous analysis.
-We welcome critical commentaries and viewpoints, but they can’t just be based on superficial descriptions of what is happening.
-Notwithstanding, we have encountered problems, in the main with academic peer reviewers failing to recognise the role of part 2 and asking for a more supposedly scientific approach from authors.
-Because it’s a blind peer review process, it’s interesting how on one occasion the reviewer completely misjudged the expertise and eminence (both academic and professional) of the writer with a critique that was quite frankly embarrassing.
-It made me realise how wide the gap had become between theory and practice, in large measure because of some of the more pretentious rhetoric that now permeates academic discourse in the humanities and social sciences.
+Notwithstanding, we have on occasion encountered problems with some academic peer reviewers failing to recognise the role of part 2 and asking for a more supposedly scientific approach from authors.
+This made me realise how wide the gap had become between theory and practice, in large measure because of some of the more magniloquent rhetoric that now permeates academic discourse in the humanities and social sciences.
 In any event, this is an issue that that we are trying to address and, indeed, is implicit in the journal’s mission.

 What kind of research does the journal publish?

-Well first of all Harry is insistent that it is explicitly within the arena of mega infrastructure and sustainable development.
+Well first of all, Harry is insistent that it is explicitly within the arena of mega infrastructure and sustainable development.
 This is a red line and cannot just be implicit.
-So far so good, but one concern that I have is a perceived reluctance to sometimes challenge the conventional wisdom.
-Mega infrastructure is such a prescribed area of academic endeavour, that there is an impression that much of the research and associated literature has been informed by a small cabal, which simply reinforces entrenched ideas and thinking at the expense of more critical scrutiny and appraisal.
-It is certainly my ambition that this journal will challenge such a notion, with substantive and informed papers that are unencumbered by unnecessary academic rhetoric.
+So far so good, but one concern that I have is a perceived reluctance to sometimes question entrenched propositions and reasoning.
+Mega infrastructure is such a prescribed area of academic endeavour, that there is an impression that much of the research and associated literature has been informed by a small cabal, which simply reinforces established ideas and thinking at the expense of more critical scrutiny and evaluation.
+It is certainly my ambition that this journal will address and openly confront such a notion, with substantive and informed papers that are unencumbered by unnecessary and sometimes specious rhetoric.